How to Think as a Partner in the Era of GenAI

 As was the case in 2020, election-related disruptions could undermine the ongoing boom in the civilian IT market, at least temporarily.
 IT leaders in agencies are under increasing pressure to demonstrate how effectively they have invested the IT budget windfall they have enjoyed since FFY20.
 Even with slowing budget growth, tech priorities remain unchanged, with citizen-facing agencies investing heavily in AI and other technologies to optimize citizen experience and engagement.

-Join TBR’s Federal IT Services Senior Analyst John Caucis, Principal Analyst & IT Services Practice Manager Patrick Heffernan, and Federal IT Services Analyst James Wichert on Tuesday, Sept.
-17, 2024, at 10 a.m.
-EDT/7 a.m.
-PDT for an in-depth discussion and Q&A on the current state of the federal IT market and expectations for the future.
+In the below TBR Insights Live video, Federal IT Services Senior Analyst John Caucis, Principal Analyst & IT Services Practice Manager Patrick Heffernan, and Federal IT Services Analyst James Wichert deep dive into the current state of the federal IT market and expectations for the future, including sharing key findings from TBR’s most recent Federal IT Services Benchmark.

 Peraton Revenue on Track for $8B Despite Shaky Start to 2024